BY Richard Summerfield

 Mr Rosen explained that the Retail Company had explored all available options and taken steps to strengthen its future prospects, including transferring its e‑commerce and wholesale operations to Outdoor 5 LLC.
 After extensive consideration, the company decided to file for Chapter 11 in order to carry out a court‑supervised sale process and seek a buyer willing to keep the business operating.
 He noted that if such an agreement cannot be reached, the company will proceed with an orderly wind‑down of its store operations.

-Eddie Bauer LLC operates 175 stores across 40 states and Canada and employs about 2200 people.
-The company had benefitted from a renewed interest in the outdoors during the pandemic and posted positive earnings before interest, taxes, depreciation and amortisation of $21m during the last eight months of 20211, however its resurgence did not last long.
+Eddie Bauer LLC operates about 175 stores across 40 states and Canada and employs roughly 2200 people.
+The company benefitted from renewed interest in the outdoors during the pandemic and posted positive earnings before interest, taxes, depreciation and amortisation of $21m during the last eight months of 2021; however, its resurgence did not last.
 The company lost $2m in 2022, $10m in 2023, $82m in 2024 and $80m in 2025.

 News: Eddie Bauer store operator files for bankruptcy, seeks sale